Multi-scale Dynamic Wake Modeling and Prediction of Floating Offshore Wind Turbines via Physics-Informed Neural Networks

-Beyond the spatial distribution of fluctuation intensity, the spectral characteristics of these oscillations are investigated to further evaluate the models' ability to resolve multi-scale turbulent signatures across the frequency domain.
-The spectral fidelity of the PINNs and FNO frameworks is compared in Fig. ~\ref{fig:psd}, which illustrates the Power Spectral Density (PSD) of the streamwise velocity at a representative downstream location ($x/D = 8, y/D = 0.5$).
-The results demonstrate that in both fixed and dynamic cases, both models successfully capture the dominant large-scale wake structures induced by coupled surge and pitch motions, as evidenced by the alignment with primary energy peaks at the fundamental $St$ numbers ($St = 0.2$ to 0.6).
+Beyond the spatial distribution of fluctuation intensity, the spectral characteristics of these oscillations are investigated to evaluate the models' ability to resolve multi-scale turbulent signatures across the frequency domain.
+This spectral analysis aims to elucidate the underlying physical mechanisms driving the performance discrepancy between FNOs and PINNs.
+Fig.~\ref{fig:psd} compares the power spectral density (PSD) of $u$ at $x/D=7.5$ and $y/D=0.5$.
+The results demonstrate that both the FNO and PINN frameworks successfully identify the primary energy signal corresponding to the wake meandering frequency ($St_{\rm p}$), which is consistent with the prescribed frequency of the motions.
+However, a clear discrepancy emerges in the high-frequency regime ($St > 1.0$), where the PINN model struggles to resolve small-scale turbulent structures and the energy cascade.
+In contrast, the FNO framework exhibits high spectral accuracy, precisely capturing higher-order harmonics and maintaining the integrity of the energy cascade throughout the frequency domain.

-However, a fundamental discrepancy emerges in the high-frequency regime.
-FNO demonstrates exceptional spectral fidelity, accurately resolving not only the primary energy peaks but also the higher-order harmonics (e.g., $2St$ and $3St$) and the characteristic spectral decay.
-These higher-order peaks represent critical secondary coherent structures induced by the coupled surge–pitch motions, which FNO captures with high consistency relative to the CFD ground truth.
-In contrast, the PINNs model effectively acts as a spatiotemporal low-pass filter, exhibiting significant numerical dissipation for $St > 1.0$.
-It consistently fails to capture the higher-frequency spectral signatures and underestimates the energy content in the small-scale turbulent regime.
-This comparison confirms that FNO’s inherent frequency-domain processing provides a more robust and physically accurate framework for modeling the complex, multi-scale spectral signatures of FOWT wakes
+To further analyze the energy distribution across different scales, the pre-multiplied power spectral density ($fS_{uu}$) is computed and presented in Fig.~\ref{fig:fpsd}.
+This representation highlights the models' ability to capture the specific energy content associated with multi-scale turbulent structures.
+While the PINN model correctly identifies the relevant frequencies for the primary meandering frequency ($St_{\rm p}$) and higher-order harmonics (e.g., $2St_{\rm p}$, and $3St_{\rm p}$), it consistently underestimates the energy magnitude of these large-scale motions compared to the CFD and FNO results.
+In contrast, the FNO model shows a strong alignment with the ground truth, precisely resolving the energy peaks of the secondary coherent structures.

+This quantitative spectral evidence confirms that the PINN model tends to dampen high-frequency small-scale vortices and underestimate the energy intensity of large-scale wake meandering and corresponding harmonic motions.
+Conversely, the FNO’s inherent frequency-domain processing provides a more robust and physically potential framework for modeling the complex, multi-scale dynamics of FOWT wakes.